Prospects for toponium formation at the LHC in the single-lepton mode: Introduction

 In this work, we generalise the approach proposed in~\cite{Fuks:2024yjj} to design a strategy for incorporating toponium effects into Monte Carlo simulations of $t\bar t$ production near threshold, focusing on final states in which one top quark decays semi-leptonically and the other hadronically.
 This single-leptonic channel provides an ideal balance between statistical yield and kinematic reconstruction power.
 On the one hand, it benefits from the larger branching ratio relative to the dileptonic mode while still featuring a clean charged-lepton signature for triggering and background suppression.
 On the other hand, the presence of a single neutrino allows for full event reconstruction through a kinematic fit, which potentially provides a powerful access to observables sensitive to near-threshold dynamics.
 From a theoretical standpoint, however, conventional Monte Carlo event generators currently lack a consistent treatment of non-perturbative bound-state effects in this channel.
 Embedding toponium corrections directly into simulations of this final states is therefore essential for the exploration of top-antitop threshold effects at the LHC, as well as for assessing their potential impact on precision top-quark measurements and new-physics searches.

 In the remainder of this letter, we present our strategy for incorporating toponium effects into Monte Carlo simulations relevant for top-antitop production and decay in the single-lepton mode in section~\ref{sec:technics}, and we apply it in section~\ref{sec:pheno} to a dedicated phenomenological analysis.
-This study not only demonstrates the feasibility of probing toponium formation with existing LHC Run~2 data, but also identify by means of realistic event simulations a set of observables that offer promising avenues for characterising the signal beyond discovery.
+This study not only illustrates the feasibility of probing toponium formation with existing LHC Run~2 data, but also identifies by means of event simulations including reconstruction and selection effects a set of observables that might be particularly sensitive to it.
 We summarise and conclude in section~\ref{sec:conclusion}.